BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 This is not very efficient to have to re-train but if you don't then there is a strong risk of poor prediction.
 Other approaches are more robust to this situation.

 Another potential critique of using the random forest for this problem, include the potential for comparatively large model storage as dimensionality increases and that there is no feedback from the model as to why a particular device choice is optimal.
-The metrics used in the assessment are quite limited and more detailed error investigation analysis could include a confidence scores or uncertainty on the predictions based on a more comprehensive error analysis which explores the levels of prediction uncertainty associated with each kernel.
+The metrics used in the assessment are quite limited and more detailed error investigation analysis could include confidence scores or uncertainty on the predictions based on a more comprehensive error analysis which explores the levels of prediction uncertainty associated with each kernel.

-If the predictive model were used in a real-world setting -- say on a HPC node -- the final metrics collected by AIWC could be embedded as a comment at the beginning of each kernel code.
+If the predictive model were used in a real-world setting -- say on an HPC node -- the final metrics collected by AIWC could be embedded as a comment at the beginning of each kernel code.
 This would follow the use-case for AIWC as a plugin to the OpenCL debugger Oclgrind.
 The developer would first use Oclgrind to debug, optimize and confirm functionality of a kernel, then, enable the AIWC plugin to generate the metrics for the final kernel code with the program settings that will be used at runtime.
 Our proposed solution uses AIWC as a plugin to the Oclgrind tool, which is already widely used by OpenCL developers.